geniusworks/digital-archive-maker/docs/video_ripping_guide.md

     ```

 ## Preflight and troubleshooting

+### MakeMKV setup
-The script now performs preflight checks and warns if helper tools are missing.
+The script performs preflight checks and warns if helper tools are missing.
 If you see errors like `mmgplsrv` or `mmccextr` not found, create symlinks:

 ```bash
 sudo ln -sf /Applications/MakeMKV.app/Contents/MacOS/mmgplsrv /usr/local/bin/mmgplsrv